 Satisfactory Academic Progress (SAP)Federal regulations require that all federal financial aid recipients be enrolled in a degree-seeking or approved certificate program and maintain Satisfactory Academic Progress (SAP) to maintain eligibility.
 All federal, state, and institutional financial aid programs administered by CCBC are also governed by this policy.

-The Community College of Baltimore County complies with this requirement by monitoring each student’s academic progress against three standards: minimum cumulative financial aid grade point average (GPA), minimum completion rate and maximum time frame for completion of a degree or certificate, consistent with the provisions of this policy.
-All federal and state aid financial aid programs administered by CCBC are governed by this policy.
-New rules impose limits on how long a student may continue to receive federal and state financial aid in order to make up deficiencies in meeting SAP standards.
-Each student who receives either federal or state assistance (including student/parent loans) must make satisfactory academic progress toward the attainment of his or her degree or certificate as a condition of receiving financial aid.
+CCBC complies with this requirement by monitoring each student’s academic progress against three standards: minimum cumulative grade point average (GPA), minimum completion rate, and maximum time frame for completion of a degree or certificate consistent with the provisions of this policy.
+Learn more»

+Evaluation periodsFall, spring, and summer terms are considered a semester/payment period.
+The SAP evaluation will be based on attendance in all prior semester(s) and will include all classes attempted whether or not financial aid was received.
+Each student who receives either federal or state assistance (including student/parent loans) must make satisfactory academic progress toward the attainment of their degree or certificate as a condition of receiving financial aid.

 The programs governed by these regulations are (but not limited to):

 - Federal Pell Grant

 - Federal Supplemental Education Opportunity Grant (FSEOG)